 After 5-12 seconds the red lights are switched off, this is the signal to start.
+All information start boards to be shown for their applicable time.

-Those drivers running their engines during the last 30 seconds before the start are disqualified.
+Those drivers running their engines during the last 30 seconds before the start are disgualified.

-Those drivers starting their engines or leaving the pontoon whilst the red light is on lose one lap.
+Those drivers starting their engines or leaving the jetty whilst the red light is on lose one lap.